The 2015 Solar Energy Cook-off will be held at the Florida Solar Energy Center,

 May 2, 2015.

 The Solar Energy Cook-off is a solar cooker competition sponsored by Bright House Networks for students in grades 4 - 12.
-Students working in teams of two to six students, design and build solar cookers that are demonstrated at the EnergyWhiz Olympics in early May, at the Florida Solar Energy Center (FSEC) in Cocoa.
+Students working in teams of two to six students, design and build solar cookers that are demonstrated at the EnergyWhiz in early May, at the Florida Solar Energy Center (FSEC) in Cocoa.

 At the Solar Energy Cook-off, teams demonstrate the performance of their solar cookers by creating an original dish of food for the competition.
 Three awards are given in each division for the Best Oven Design and Top Solar Chefs.
 Each school may send up to two teams.

 To view photos of the 2013 Solar Energy Cook-off, visit our online photo gallery.

 The Solar Cook-off is open to all Florida students in grades 4-12.
 Teams are to be made up of two to six students with at least one teacher/mentor.
 To pre-register, fill out the online registration form.

 Solar cooking is the simplest, safest, most convenient way to cook food without consuming fuels or heating up the kitchen.
 For millions of people around the world who cook over fires fueled by wood or dung, solar cooking is more than a choice—it is a blessing.
 For those who lack access to safe drinking water, solar water pasteurization using a solar cooker is a life-saving skill.